Collaborate JU Project Grants

 - Faculty must be actively engaged in the research project, providing guidance and oversight to the students for all activities.
 C-JU grants are designed to support projects that empower our students and engage them as active contributors in real-world problem solving as they learn under close faculty mentorship.

-- NEW for April 2019 round: Faculty teams must submit quarterly reports via Blackboard on their C-JU projects, as well as photos of students engaged in project activities.
+- Faculty teams must submit quarterly reports via Blackboard on their C-JU projects, as well as photos of students engaged in project activities.